 When a request is handled directly by staff, staff will contact you to inform you of the City’s recommended action.
-When an item is scheduled for the Circulation Commission’s agenda, the City will send you a postcard notifying you of the upcoming meeting.
-Prior to the Circulation Commission meeting, the City will also send postcards to the property owners within at least 300 feet of the location of your request.
+When an item is scheduled for the Transportation & Circulation Commission’s agenda, the City will send you a postcard notifying you of the upcoming meeting.
+Prior to the Commission meeting, the City will also send postcards to the property owners within at least 300 feet of the location of your request.
 Additionally, the City may post signs near that location announcing the meeting.

-For subsequent meetings of the Circulation Commission and the City Council, the applicant is responsible for tracking meeting dates.
+For subsequent meetings of the Transportation & Circulation Commission and the City Council, the applicant is responsible for tracking meeting dates.
 You may look up meeting dates and agendas on the City’s web site here.